-JLIB is constantly striving to add value to the content of the website and in 2018 the following areas were developed: more unofficial translations of laws from French to English were added; further chapters were added to the annotated laws; and the annual update to the revised edition of the laws was published on the website in April 2018.
+JLIB is constantly striving to add value to the content of the website and in 2019 the following areas were developed: the final batch of unofficial translations of laws from French to English were added; the fifth edition of Jersey Insolvency and Asset Tracking was published; further chapters were added to the annotated laws; and the annual update to the revised edition of the laws was published in May.
+Laws in the revised edition now include links to the associated projets on the States Assembly website.
+The website now includes an unofficial consolidation which is constantly updated to reflect the law as it currently is.
+In due, course this will become official and replace the annual point-in-time snapshot of what the law says as of 1 January each year.